Survey of Mid-Atlantic apple orchards for cultivar-specific relationships among insect pest prevalence, canopy conditions, and fruit quality traits

 Materials and methods:

 Apple trees of two partner farmers’ commercial orchards, containing mixed cultivars, located at Smithburg (Farm 1) and Woodbine, Maryland (Farm 2) were used in this study.
 In both farms, we included current top cultivars, including Honeycrisp, Gala, and Fuji, as well as new premium varieties, such as WineCrisp (only at Farm 2) and MAIA-1.
-When individual apple cultivars reached commercial harvest standards, 20 fruit were sampled from each of the 10 exterior trees and 10 trees located in the interior of the block (20 fruit/tree; 400 fruit/cultivar) and transported to the USDA-ARS Appalachian Fruit Research Station (AFRS) in Kearneysville, WV within the same day.
-One exception was ‘Honeycrisp’ fruit, which were sampled from 15 interior and 5 exterior trees in Farm 1 and 20 exterior trees at Farm 2 due to the layout of the orchard blocks.
+In 2024, when individual apple cultivars reached commercial harvest standards, 20 fruit were sampled from each of the ten exterior trees and ten trees located in the interior of the block (20 fruit/tree; 400 fruit/cultivar) and transported to the USDA-ARS Appalachian Fruit Research Station (AFRS), Kearneysville, WV within the same day.
+The harvest dates of cultivars of interests were listed in Table 1.
+One exception was ‘Honeycrisp’ fruit, which were sampled from 15 interior and five exterior trees in Farm 1 and 20 exterior trees at Farm 2 due to the layout of trees in the orchard blocks.

 At the ARFS, half of the fruit (i.e., 10 fruit/tree) were visually and destructively assessed for damage caused by common orchard insect pests including brown marmorated stink bug (BMSB), San Jose scale (SJS), plum curculio, oriental fruit moth (OFM), and codling moth (CM).
 The incidence of fruit symptoms, such as bitter pit, water core, core rot, and cork spot, was also recorded during fruit cutting.
 The other half of collected fruit (i.e., the other 10 fruit/tree) were analyzed for the following quality-related traits.
 Individual fruit size was expressed in fresh weight quantified by an electronic balance.
 Surface red color of fruit skin was measured using a colorimeter (CR400 Chroma Meter; Konica Minolta Sensing, Osaka, Japan), and the percentage of blush coverage was estimated based on the four fruit quadrants.
 Skin background color, or chlorophyll content [(i.e., index of absorbance difference (IAD) of 670 and 720 nm], which is an indicator of physiological maturity, was measured by scanning the two sides of fruit with a visible-near infrared sensor (DA-Meter; T.R.
 Turoni, Forlì, Italy).
 Flesh firmness of fruit was determined by a digital penetrometer fitted with a 11-mm probe (FR-5120, Lutron, Coopersburg, PA).
 After dissection at the equator and applied with iodine solution, each fruit was rated for the starch pattern index (SPI), with a scale from 1 to 8 indicating 100% to 0% stained starch according to the Cornell starch-iodine index chart.
-For each tree, one wedge from each of the 10 fruit were pooled for juice extraction using a heavy-duty juice extractor (6001C; Waring, Stamford, CT) with a replaceable paper filter; approximately 45 mL of filtered juice was stored in a 50-mL conical tubes at -20 °C until analyses of total soluble solids concentration and titratable acidity in spring 2025.
+For each tree, one wedge from each of the 10 fruit were pooled for juice extraction using a heavy-duty juice extractor (6001C; Waring, Stamford, CT) with a replaceable paper filter; approximately 45 mL of filtered juice was stored in a 50-mL conical tubes at -20 °C until the analyses of total soluble solids (TSS) concentration (or sugar content) and titratable acidity (TA).
+In spring 2025 (project year 2, the frozen juice samples collected in the previous season were thawed at 4 °C and measured for TSS and TA at room temperature (~25 °C).
+While TSS was quantified with a digital hand-held refractometer (PAL-1, Atago, Tokyo, Japan), TA was determined using an automatic titrator (HI 902 Potentiometric Titrator equipped with HI 921 Autosampler; Hanna Instruments, Woonsocket, RI) with 0.1 N sodium hydroxide solution to an end point of pH 8.2.

-Data of fruit quality evaluation and insect injury incidence were compared among apple cultivars grown in the same farm by first fitting to linear mixed models, in which apple cultivar was a fixed factor and tree location (exterior/interior) was a random factor; when the fixed effect (cultivar) was significant, means were separated using the Tukey’s HSD test.
+Data of fruit quality evaluation and insect injury incidence were compared among apple cultivars grown in the same farm by first fitting to linear mixed models, in which apple cultivar was a fixed factor and tree location (exterior/interior) was a random factor; when the fixed effect (cultivar) was significant (P < 0.05), means were separated using the Tukey’s HSD test.
+It should be noted that fruit size data obtained in 2025 were not subjected to statistical analysis due to the low number of fruit (subsamples) per tree in certain cultivars mentioned above but still presented in this report.

 Research results and discussion: